danielprypliasko/sorting-demos/README.md

 ```

 ## Known issues
-Inputs on windows are buggy
+Inputs on Windows are buggy, linux seems to be fine.